 - 15.1 New City College is committed to the fair and professional handling of appeals and complaints.
-Applicants who wish to appeal against any decision made during the admissions and enrolment process should contact the Group Head of Student Recruitment via email admissionsappeals@ncclondon.ac.uk who will look into each case in discussion with relevant managers.
+Applicants who wish to appeal against any decision made during the admissions and enrolment process should contact the Group Head of Student Recruitment by emailing admissionsappeals@ncclondon.ac.uk.
 The College will make every reasonable effort to respond to the appeal within 10 working days of acknowledgement.
-Where a response is likely to take longer than 10 working days the College will provide an interim update. - 15.2 Any appeal of a safeguarding risk assessment outcome (as outlined in section 14) will be referred directly to a Principal. - 15.3 Where it is found after enrolment that a student is in breach of any conditions outlined within this policy, they will be withdrawn under the terms of the 'Admissions Policy'.
+Where a response is likely to take longer than 10 working days, the College will provide an interim update. - 15.2 Students wishing to appeal against any decision made during the progression enrolment process will be referred to the relevant Deputy Principal.
+The Deputy Principal will make every reasonable effort to respond to the appeal within 10 working days of acknowledgement.
+Where a response is likely to take longer than 10 working days, the Deputy Principal will provide an interim update. - 15.3 Any appeal of a Safeguarding Risk Assessment outcome (as outlined in section 14) will be referred directly to a Principal.
+The Principal will make every reasonable effort to respond to the appeal within 10 working days of acknowledgement.
+Where a response is likely to take longer than 10 working days the Principal will provide an interim update. - 15.4 Where it is found after enrolment that a student is in breach of any conditions outlined within this policy, they will be withdrawn under the terms of the 'Admissions Policy'.
 Students who wish to appeal any decision made to withdraw them should write to the Principal at the relevant New City College campus.
-Any appeal should be submitted by no later than 10 working days after any decision made and be based on one or more of the following grounds:

-- That there were procedural errors that affected the outcome - That evidence has not been properly considered and/or there are reasons to query the judgment that has been reached - 15.4 The Complaints procedure should be used where there is evidence of procedural irregularity, including failure to adhere to the Admissions Policy.
+Any appeal should be submitted by no later than 10 working days after any decision made and be based on one or more of the following grounds: - That there were procedural errors that affected the outcome - That evidence has not been properly considered and/or there are reasons to query the judgment that has been reached - 15.5 The Complaints procedure should be used only on the following grounds: - Where there is evidence of procedural irregularity, including failure to adhere to the Admissions Policy.

 Complaints cannot be considered where applicants are not satisfied with the outcome of their appeal.
 Applicants can find the 'NCC Complaints Policy' in the Corporate Information and Policies section of the New City College website.
 Complaints or requests for formal review should be made as soon as possible and must be made in writing or by email within 6 weeks of the admissions appeal outcome decision.
 Should a complaint fall outside of this timescale it will be rejected unless there are extenuating circumstances by way of justification.
-Formal complaints may be made: - By email to complaints@ncclondon.ac.uk - Or by writing to: Complaints, New City College, Ardleigh Green Road, Hornchurch, RM11 2LL - Or by completing a New City College Complaints Form and handing it to a New City College staff member or Customer Services team member who should pass it to complaints@ncclondon.ac.uk.
+Complaints may be made:

+- By email to complaints@ncclondon.ac.uk - Or by writing to Complaints, New City College, Ardleigh Green Road, Hornchurch, RM11 2LL